MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-enrollment-program-enroll-ios.md

 7. If you selected **Company Portal** for your authentication method, you can use a VPP token to automatically install Company Portal on the device.
 In this case, the user doesn't have to provide an Apple ID.
 To install Company Portal by using a VPP token, select a token in **Install Company Portal with VPP**.
 You need to have already added Company Portal to the VPP token.
 To ensure that Company Portal continues to be updated after enrollment, make sure that you've configured an app deployment in Intune (**Intune** > **Client Apps**).

-   To ensure that user interaction isn't required, you'll probably want to have Company Portal as an iOS/iPadOS VPP app, make it a required app, and use device licensing for the assignment.
+   To ensure that user interaction isn't required, you'll probably want to make Company Portal an iOS/iPadOS VPP app, make it a required app, and use device licensing for the assignment.
 Make sure that the token doesn't expire and that you have enough device licenses for Company Portal.
 If the token expires or runs out of licenses, Intune installs the App Store Company Portal instead and prompts for an Apple ID.

     > [!NOTE]
     > If you set the authentication method to **Company Portal**, make sure that the device enrollment process is completed within the first 24 hours of the Company Portal download to the ADE device.
 Otherwise enrollment might fail, and a factory reset will be needed to enroll the device.